Pussy: Female genitalia

-Donald Trump's use of the word to describe celebrity interactions with women ("grab them by the pussy", known as the Access Hollywood tape) provoked strong reactions by media figures and politicians across the political spectrum; an image of a snarling cat with the slogan "pussy grabs back" became a "rallying cry for female rage against Trump".
-Pink "pussyhats" (knitted caps with cat-like ears) were a notable feature of the worldwide protests held the day after Trump's inauguration as President of the United States.
-The name attempts to reclaim the derogatory term and was never intended to be an anatomical representation.
+American President Donald Trump's use of the word to describe celebrity interactions with women ("grab them by the pussy", known as the Access Hollywood tape) provoked strong reactions by media figures and politicians across the political spectrum; an image of a snarling cat with the slogan "pussy grabs back" became a "rallying cry for female rage against Trump".
+Pink "pussyhats" (knitted caps with cat-like ears) were a notable feature of the worldwide protests held the day after Trump's first inauguration as President of the United States.
+The name attempts to reclaim the derogatory term and is never used as an anatomical representation.

 Words referring to cats are used as vulgar slang for female genitals in some other European languages as well.
-Examples include German Muschi (literally "house cat"), French chatte ("female cat", also used to refer to sexual intercourse), and Dutch poes ("puss").
-The Portuguese term rata (literally "female rat") and Norwegian mus ("mouse") are also animal terms used as vulgar slang for women's genitals.
+Examples include German Muschi (literally "house cat"), French chatte ("female cat", also used to refer to sexual intercourse), Dutch poes ("puss"), Portuguese rata (literally "female rat"), and Norwegian mus ("mouse"), which are also animal terms used as vulgar slang for women's genitals.

 Weakness

 The word pussy is also used in a derogatory sense to mean cowardly, weak, or easily fatigued.
 The Collins Dictionary says: "(taboo, slang, mainly US) an ineffectual or timid person."
 It may refer to a male who is not considered sufficiently masculine, as in: "The coach calls us pussies."

 Men who are dominated by women (particularly by their partners or spouses and at one time referred to as "hen-pecked"; see pecking order) can be referred to as pussy-whipped (or simply whipped in slightly more polite society or media).
 This may be used simply to denigrate a man who is contented in a relationship.
 The hyphenated phrase is parsed as "whipped by pussy", a manipulative relationship dynamic wherein a female deliberately or subconsciously withholds sexual intercourse to coerce the male into surrendering power in other aspects of the relationship.
-The male's weakness is his desire for access to female genitalia, and his willingness to weaken his position in the relationship to obtain that access, combining two uses of the word pussy.